-One of the most popular introductory offers credit card companies and retailers advertise is 0 percent APR.
+One of the most popular introductory offers credit card companies and retailers advertise is 0 percent APR—zero interest, for a limited period of time.
 But what does 0 percent APR mean?
 Does 0 percent APR mean no interest?
 What is an interest-free period?

 What is a 0 percent intro APR?

-Before you can understand what a 0 percent APR is, you need to understand what APR is.
+Before you can understand what a 0 percent APR is, you need to understand how APR works.
 APR is an initialism for annual percentage rate.
 It’s a metric that shows you the true cost of borrowing money.
-APR takes the interest cost and combines it with the cost of any additional fees to give you a complete and accurate cost of borrowing.
+APR takes the loan interest rate and combines it with any additional loan-processing fees (such as the origination fee associated with a mortgage) to give you a complete and accurate cost of borrowing.
 It’s expressed as a percentage of the total size of your loan or outstanding debt.

 Zero percent APR means that the money you are borrowing is available for no additional cost.
 You still have to pay back the money you borrowed, but there is no additional interest requirement or additional fees.